rickrodness/cse110-sp24-group18/admin/meetings/042824-retrospective.md

 - Don't leave the work until last minute.
 - Keep going with the good and responsive communication within the team.
 - In the event that some members are more busy than the others during the week, they should inform everyone and remain responsive communication-wise; they need to still be in the loop with what's being worked on.

-## Notes for what to add
-Retrospective is about quality control for the team, how it's structured, run, and not about the project itself.

-- Any thing about the structure and how the tasks are split?
-- Any thing about the process (meeting, assigning of tasks, submissions, communications, etc)?
-- Any other thing to note?